supa2/Automaton/Automaton-Machine-class.md

  * label() *
  * onSwitch() *

+( methods marked with an asterisk * are not present in a TinyMachine )

 ## Initialization ##

 ### Machine & begin( const state_t* tbl, state_t width ) ###